Facial Fracture in Children

 - NSAIDs help decrease swelling and pain.

-- Antibiotics help treat or prevent a bacterial infection if the bone broke through his skin.
+- Antibiotics help treat or prevent a bacterial infection if the bone broke through skin.

-- A tetanus shot may be given to keep your child from getting tetanus.
-Your child should have a tetanus shot if he has not had one in the past 5 to 10 years.
+- A tetanus shot may be needed if he or she has not had one in the past 5 to 10 years.

-Your child may need surgery to return the bones to their normal position if the fracture is severe.
-Pins, plates, and screws may be used to hold the bones together.
-Surgery may also be needed to correct a deformity or fix damaged tissues, such as the mouth, tongue, nerves, or blood vessels.
+may be needed to return your child's bones to their normal position if the fracture is severe.
+Pins, plates, and screws may be used to hold broken bones together.
+Surgery may also be needed to fix eye, nose, mouth, nerve, or blood vessel damage.